 3 Tips for Creating Meaningful Running Goals

-Runners are no strangers to motivation.
+Runners are no strangers to motivation and establishing running goals.
 This cycle may sound familiar: You start out strong with your first week of getting into shape.
 But soon, the fatigue sets in.
 You find your motivation waning, and you ask yourself why you are even running in the first place.
 A month later, you start all over again from scratch.
 However, running does not have to feel discouraging.
 With the right motivation and mindset, you will hit benchmarks that you never thought possible.

 There is no shame in starting small.
 Especially if you’re new to running, start with smaller goals and work your way up to larger goals.
 No one was born running a seven-minute mile.
 Try setting small benchmarks based on the process rather than the results.
 For example, you may aim to shave 10 seconds off your mile time instead of trying to run 2 miles without stopping.
 Every milestone matters.
 When you shift your focus to smaller, manageable objectives, running starts to empower you rather than break you down.